Unbounded operator

 In contrast to bounded operators, unbounded operators on a given space do not form an algebra, nor even a linear space, because each one is defined on its own domain.

 The term "operator" often means "bounded linear operator", but in the context of this article it means "unbounded operator", with the reservations made above.
-The given space is assumed to be a Hilbert space.
-Some generalizations to Banach spaces and more general topological vector spaces are possible.

 Short history

 The theory of unbounded operators developed in the late 1920s and early 1930s as part of developing a rigorous mathematical framework for quantum mechanics.
 The theory's development is due to John von Neumann and Marshall Stone.
 Von Neumann introduced using graphs to analyze unbounded operators in 1932.

 Definitions and basic properties

 Let X, Y be Banach spaces.
 An unbounded operator (or simply operator) T : D(T) → Y is a linear map T from a linear subspace D(T) ⊆ X—the domain of T—to the space Y. Contrary to the usual convention, T may not be defined on the whole space X.